Surfaces associated with first-order ODEs: Preliminaries

-It turns out that a vector field is a geodesic (pregeodesic) vector field if and only if its integral curves are geodesics (pregeodesics) of the surface \cite{lee2006curvature,docarmoriemannian,Carinena2023}.
-On the other hand, recall that a pregeodesic can be reparametrized to a geodesic \cite{LARSEN19923}, so a pregeodesic is a curve whose image is the same as a geodesic.
+It turns out that a vector field is a geodesic vector field if and only if its integral curves are geodesics of the surface \cite{lee2006curvature,docarmoriemannian,Carinena2023}.

 An intimately related concept is that of Jacobi field, which plays a crucial role in understanding how geodesics evolve, capturing the curvature of the surface and providing a local view of geodesic variations.
-Essentially, they offer insights into nearby geodesics' behavior.
+Essentially, they offer insights into the behavior of nearby geodesics \cite{lee2006curvature}.

 \begin{definition} A vector field $J$ along a geodesic $\gamma$ is called a Jacobi field if it satisfies the Jacobi equation:

 for every point $p$ in the image of $\gamma$. \end{definition}